e-mission/e-mission-server/README.md

 ## Deployment: ##
 ----------
+If you want to use this for anything other than deployment, you should really run it over SSL.
+In order to make the development flow smoother, *if the server is running over HTTP as opposed to HTTPS, it has no security*.
+The JWT basically consists of the user email *in plain text*.
+This means that anybody who knows a users' email access can download their detailed timeline.
+This is very bad.

+<font color="red">If you are using this to store real, non-test data, use SSL right now</font>

 If you are running this in production, you should really run it over SSL.
 We use cherrypy to provide SSL support.
 The default version of cherrypy in the anaconda distribution had some issues, so I've checked in a working version of the wsgiserver file.